 This post may contain affiliate links.
 See full disclosure here.

 Today, I am talking how to dry Orange Slices for decorations in your home all winter season long.
+See how I used them in my Natural Modern Flocked Christmas Tree this year.

 Supplies needed to make Holiday Orange Slices: